-Our meditation classes are for anyone who wants to learn how to meditate in a friendly, relaxed setting.
-No experience is necessary.
-There is no need to book – just turn up!
+Our meditation classes in the north west are for anyone who wants to learn how to meditate in a friendly, relaxed setting, and explore Buddhism.
+No experience is necessary and there is no need to book – just turn up!
 Everyone is welcome.

-The sessions are led by experienced practitioners.
-They will guide you in a simple meditation technique.
+Experienced practitioners lead the sessions and will guide you in a simple meditation technique.
 You can then practise this yourself at home.

-You will also be able to learn a little about the basic teachings of the Buddhist tradition – such as impermanence, karma and compassion.
+In addition, you will be able to learn a little about the basic teachings of the Buddhist tradition such as impermanence, karma and compassion.

 - Find details of meditation classes at Kagyu Ling.

 - Kagyu Ling, founded in 1975, was the first Buddhist centre in Manchester.
 Find more about the history of Kagyu Ling.

 - Watch this short video about Kagyu Ling

 Kagyu Buddhism is about people.
 Visit our community pages to find photos, blogs and updates.